 - Dynamic SQL statements are resolved when:

-- the sql statement is readable, even for sliced statements.
-For example:
+- the SQL statement is readable, even for sliced statements.

 TABLE1, TABLE2, TABLE3 and TABLE4 are visibles and useSelect link were be added

-test_table is visible and useDelete link will be added
+- test_table is visible and useDelete link is added:

-test_table is visible and useDelete link will be added
+- test_table is visible and useDelete link is added:

 OPEN-FOR-USING : emp table and test procedure are linked by a use SELECT link

 ALTER TABLE ...
 ADD ... syntax is supported.
 All other syntaxes, such as ALTER TABLE ...
 DELETE .. or ALTER TABLE ...
 DROP ... or ALTER TABLE ...
 MODIFY ... etc. are not supported.